-6.5 In the case of reports of suspected malpractice in coursework received from examiners or moderators, the awarding body, where necessary, will ask the head of centre to conduct a full investigation into the alleged malpractice and report his/her findings to the awarding body.
-Guidance is provided in the JCQ publication referred to in paragraph 6.3.
+- 6.5 Where a report of suspected malpractice in coursework is received from an examiner or a moderator, the awarding body, where necessary, will ask the head of centre to conduct a full investigation into the alleged malpractice and report his/her findings to the awarding body.
+Guidance is provided in the JCQ publication referred to in paragraph 6.3. - 6.6 Awarding bodies reserve the right to submit candidates' work to third party IT service providers to detect potential and suspected malpractice.
+Any such submissions will be done in a way which protects the identity of the candidate.

-- 6.6 Awarding bodies reserve the right to submit candidates' work to third party IT service providers in order to detect potential and suspected malpractice.
-Any such submissions will be done in a way which protects the identity of the candidate. - 6.7 Heads of centre and appropriate senior leaders must ensure that those members of teaching staff involved in the direct supervision of candidates producing coursework are aware of the potential for malpractice.
+6.7 Heads of centre and appropriate senior leaders must ensure that those members of teaching staff involved in the direct supervision of candidates producing coursework are aware of the potential for malpractice.